VANDAL FACTORY

 Interviews with palestinians

 It's been a tough old month at Vandal Factory HQ.
 Henry and Natalie celebrate the life of a dearly departed friend and talk about the latest wave of violence affecting the Freedom Theatre in Palestine.
-But we also play a new track by Fold, talk about the actors and writers strikes in America and chat with Libra, part of Middle Child/Milk Presents' show: MODEST
+We also play a new track by Fold, talk about the actors and writers strikes in America and chat with Libra, part of Middle Child/Milk Presents' show: MODEST

 In part 1, Henry and Natalie discuss the ongoing invasion of Gaza and why we need to raise our voices in solidarity.
 You'll hear Palestinian hip-hop and conversations with the directors and volunteers of the Leeds Palestinian Film Festival.
 We play urgent audio from Artists On The Frontline, a collective response to the occupation in the West Bank.
 Plus people attending the Leeds demonstrations share their emotional insights and anger as we rally to demand: FREE PALESTINE.